The Student Room GroupThe Student Room Group

 Here's what University Centre South Essex says about its Applied Sport and Exercise Science course.

-In BSc (Hons) Applied Sport and Exercise Science (ASES), you’ll look at the role that sport and exercise in physiology, biomechanics, sports medicine and psychology play in enhancing human performance and supporting human health.
-During the course, you will develop the required skills to become multi-disciplinary in the sport science professions, using theoretical and practical applications in numerous strands of sport and exercise science – for example, public health and chronic health conditions, nutrition for sports performance, exercise rehabilitation, performance analysis, applied biomechanics, psychology, exercise physiology and sport and exercise pedagogy; for progression onto higher level educational courses or to relevant industry employment.
+In BSc (Hons) Applied Sport and Exercise Science (ASES), you’ll explore the role that sport and exercise scientists play in physiology, biomechanics, sports medicine and psychology and how they enhance human performance and support human health.
+During the course, you will develop the required skills to become multi-disciplinary in the sport science professions, using theoretical and practical applications in numerous strands of sport and exercise science – for example, public health, chronic health conditions, nutrition for sports performance, exercise rehabilitation, performance analysis, applied biomechanics, psychology, exercise physiology and sport and exercise pedagogy; for progression onto higher level educational courses or to relevant industry employment.

 Why study this degree at University Centre South Essex?